Last Updated on February 23, 2024 by Carrie Stephens

 This revealed that no specific part of the brain rules over awareness.
 Instead, it’s a complex neural circuit network that runs across all brain regions.

 We value parrot intelligence because they can repeat what we say.
-They can only do this because they have better motor control, meaning they can use their throat muscles and airflow to mimic sounds.
+They can only do this because they have better motor control.

-However, that doesn’t mean they understand what they say.
-Most researchers agree that if dogs and cats could mimic humans, we would see them as clever as parrots.
+That doesn’t mean they understand what they say.
+Most researchers agree that if dogs and cats could mimic humans, we would consider them as clever as parrots.

 Parrot Brain vs. Human Brain

 Evolutionary pressures caused parrots’ brains to develop like humans.

-However, the roads taken to get there diverged at some point.
+The roads taken to get there diverged at some point.
 On the surface, parrots’ brains are similar to human brains.
-You’ll find that many things set us apart when you look closer.
+However, many things set us apart when you look closer.

 Neural Circuit vs. Neural Connector